Are you an adviser? Go to Unbiased Pro

 For example, you could invest £1,000 for two years at a fixed interest rate, with a 1% fee on total funds if you wish to access your cash early.

-If you’re thinking of becoming a lender, it’s worth running through these options with a financial adviser so that you know exactly what you’re getting into.
+If you’re thinking of becoming a lender, it’s worth running through these options with a financial adviser so you know exactly what you’re getting into.

 Is peer to peer lending safe?

-P2P lending is also known as ‘investing in loans’.
+P2P lending is also known as ‘investing in loans.’
 Just like any form of investment, potentially securing a return from a P2P loan means taking some risk.

 In the UK, every P2P platform is regulated by the Financial Conduct Authority (FCA).
 This protects lenders from malpractice by the provider, but it doesn’t protect you from losses or provider insolvency.

-In 2019, the FCA introduced new regulations limiting customers new to P2P lending to only invest up to 10% of their investable assets if they have not received regulated financial advice.
+In 2019, the FCA introduced new regulations limiting new customers to P2P lending to only invest up to 10% of their investable assets if they have not received regulated financial advice.

 Unlike banks or building societies, P2P lenders are not covered by the Financial Services Compensation Scheme (FSCS).
 If the platform goes bankrupt, your money could be lost altogether (though, as a creditor, you might receive something through the liquidation process).